 Graceland University's School of Education is named for Edmund J. Gleazer Jr., Graceland's seventh president (1946-57) and a man considered by many to be the Father of the American Community College.

-Ed's mantra was "Peace through life-long learning."
+Ed's mantra was "peace through life-long learning."
 Driven by this principle, he began a second career with his wife Charlene (Allen) Gleazer, a 1938 Graceland graduate, when he retired at age 65.
-They traveled the world from Baghdad to Bangkok, from Moscow to Zimbabwe, advocating for community-based education - education tailored to a community's specific needs, which may have included literature or literacy, advanced chemistry or the basics of health and sanitation.
-Ed passed away in August 2016, but is still considered one of higher education's greatest champions.
+They traveled the world from Baghdad to Bangkok and Moscow to Zimbabwe advocating for community-based education - education tailored to a community's specific needs, which may have included literature or literacy, advanced chemistry, or the basics of health and sanitation.
+Ed passed away in Aug.
+2016, but is still considered one of higher education's greatest champions.
 He has been a prolific writer on the subject, and many of his articles and papers are available to read online at the University of Texas at Austin's Community College Leadership Program (CCLP) staff development website: http://www.nisod.org/Gleazer/index.html.

 The Gleazer School of Education is very proud to be identified with this outstanding educator.